-5.45 SON Academic Jeopardy Committee
+5.42 SON Academic Jeopardy Committee

-In 2014-2015, the School of Nursing instituted a committee consisting of the Associate Dean for Academic Programs, the Assistant Dean for Student & Curricular Affairs, Admissions & Progressions Officer, and the Vice Chairs of the four clinical departments.
+The School of Nursing Academic Jeopardy Committee consists of the Associate Dean for Academic Programs, the Assistant Dean for Student & Curricular Affairs, Admissions & Progressions Officer, and the Vice Chairs of the four clinical departments.
 The committee convenes once each quarter to review the records of students who either meet formal SON definitions of being in academic jeopardy or who, for other reasons, are having difficulty progressing through the program.
 For purposes of this review, "academic jeopardy" is defined as: